back

 Choosing a Rewards Card

-Most reward credit cards require you to have a good or excellent credit score.
+Most reward credit cards require you to have a good or excellent FICO score.
 If you don’t have at least good credit, you will likely find it hard to qualify.
-Once you are sure you have good approval odds, you will want to pick a card that fits your lifestyle and allows you to save money on annual fees.
+Once you are sure you have good approval odds, you will want to pick a card that fits your lifestyle and allows you to save money on annual loan fees.

 Pick a Card That Matches Your Lifestyle

 Picking a card that matches your spending habits is vital to getting the most out of your credit card rewards.
 If you travel regularly, a travel credit card will be the best way to stretch your travel budget.
-On the other hand, if you barely travel, you’d get very little out of a rewards card geared towards travel, making it not worth it.
+If you do a lot of driving, then a card that gives you points for spending at gas stations could be perfect.
+Find a card that already fits with your spending and your budget.

 Find a Card With a Low or No Annual Fee

-You shouldn’t push yourself to spend more money than you usually do to make up for the annual fee you need to pay.
+Annual fees can end up costing you a considerable amount of money.
 Therefore, if you are an average spender, you will want to locate the credit cards with little to no annual fees.
 That way, you can earn credit card rewards that entirely cancel out the annual fee without making other purchases that are unnecessary.

 Make Rewards Credit Cards Work for You